Classic or Historic Vehicles may be registered through the club in compliance to the rules by the TfNSW (see section 6 of the Constitution)

 6. The registrar will

-3. You should then take the original documents to the TfNSW to complete the registration
+3. Take the original documents to the TfNSW to complete the registration

-• Similar process except that to qualify for club registration you will need an engineers certificate for each non standard modification even if the vehicle has a current full registration.
+• A similar process except that to qualify for club registration you will need an engineers certificate for each non approved modification even if the vehicle has a current full registration.

 • The registrar can help you with the process.